Skip to Content

 1.10

-A person who voluntarily provides information may seek legal advice, or bring a legal representation or support person to an interview.
+A person who voluntarily provides information may seek legal advice, or bring a legal representative or support person to an interview.
 An interview may be conducted via video-link or in person.
 It will be conducted in private, but it will be recorded and used by OVIC in relation to the review, complaint, or investigation.

 1.11